Aiven-Open/klaw-docs/docs/docs/howto/topics.rst

 Topics
 ======

-Topics are a fundamental part of Kafka eco system and the management of topics are one of the core and richest features available in Klaw.
+Topics are a fundamental part of the Kafka ecosystem, and the management of topics is one of the core and richest features available in Klaw.

 .. toctree::
    :maxdepth: 3